-- Continue to foster a more inclusive work environment, with particular focus on diversity (gender, age and ethnicity). - Increase the number of women in leadership positions across the Group. - Continue to look after the health, safety and development of our people. - Contribute positively to the communities in which we operate. - Provide appropriate governance structures to safeguard future value creation. - Improve the greenhouse gas efficiency of our operations, which reduces our own business costs and risk, as well as contributing to climate change mitigation. - Reduce our waste to landfill intensity rate and divert as much as possible to recycling, both in our operations and for our customers.
+Our focus for the coming years ance sheet.
+Continue to foster a more inclusive work environment, with particular focus on diversity (gender, age and ethnicity). elopment Increase the number of women in leadership positions across the Group. kplaces, enous ndigenous Continue to look after the health, safety and development of our people. ention and nmunities year, we ct and Contribute positively to the communities in which we operate.
+Provide appropriate governance structures to safeguard future value creation.
+Improve the greenhouse gas efficiency of our operations, which reduces our own business costs and risk, as well as contributing to climate change mitigation.
+Reduce our waste to landfill intensity rate and divert as much as possible to recycling, both in our operations and for our customers.